 Well, we said repentance prepares the heart to receive divine comfort, to see divine glory, to experience divine mercy.
 We can sum that up with one word.
 It’s the word “salvation” there in verse 6.
 It’s through the preparatory work of repentance that “All flesh shall see the salvation of God.”
 All flesh.
 Salvation is the comfort of God.
 It is the glory of God.
 It is the mercy of God.
 We’re saved from our sins and that is mercy.
 We’re saved to worship God and that’s glory.
 We’re saved for joy and satisfaction and contentment in him, and that is eternal comfort.
 Salvation is proclaimed to all the world, and in that sense it’s a universal Gospel.
 No one is preferred above another.
 That reference to “all flesh” is just a figurative way of speaking of all mankind—Jew and Gentile, man and woman, slave and free, noble and common.
 Once again, we see Luke’s emphasis on the universality of this call saving people of all kinds.
-Universality of the Gospel means that each and every individual—since the call is to all of them—well, you know what?
+Universality of the Gospel means that each and every individual, then—since the call is to all of them—well, you know what?
 The accountability is to all of them as well.
 All are accountable for their repentance or for their failure to repent.

 In fact, it’s interesting to note that all of the leaders whom Luke names—all the positions of power in verses 1 and 2—each has his own personal encounter with the call to repentance in the Gospel.
 The religious leaders, Annas and Caiaphas, both had the opportunity to see the salvation of God, to repent.
 In fact, Jesus stood right in front of them.
 Remember, at his trial, John 18?
 It says they “led Jesus to Annas, for he was the father-in-law of Caiaphas, the high priest that year.”
 In verses 19 to 23, Annas is questioning Jesus about his teaching.
 He had an opportunity, didn’t he?
 Annas sent Jesus, verse 24, “bound to Caiaphas the high priest.”
 You know what?
 The religious establishment didn’t repent.
-The regional leaders—they, too, were exposed to the message, but they didn’t repent either.
+The regional leaders, too, were exposed to the message, but they didn’t repent either.
 In Luke 3 right here with John the Baptist, it says in verse 19 to 20, “Herod the tetrarch, who had been reproved by him for Herodias, his brother’s wife, and for all the evil things that Herod had done, added this to them all, that he locked up John in prison.”
 You know what?
 Just silence the voice.

 That same man, Herod the tetrarch, that’s Herod Antipas—he cut off John’s head at the urging of the wicked Herodias.
 Later, Jesus himself stood before Herod Antipas, and Luke 23:7 to 11 says, “When Herod saw Jesus, he was very glad, for he had long desired to him.”
 Boy, he is not getting it is he?
 He had heard about him.
 “He was hoping to see some sign done by him.”
 “Hey, miracle worker, come on, monkey, do some tricks for me.”
 That’s what he’s thinking.
 “Come into my courtroom and let’s see a display of power and wonder.”
 “So he questioned him at some length, but he made no answer.
 The chief priests and the scribes stood by, vehemently accusing him.
 And Herod with his soldiers treated him with contempt and mocked him.”
 Paul stood before another Herod, another regional leader, in Acts 25 and 26.
 It was Herod Agrippa II and his sister Bernice.
-Those regional leaders—all of them corrupt—they had one more chance to repent, but they didn’t.
+Those regional leaders, all of them corrupt, had one more chance to repent, but they didn’t.
 They walked away.
 They walked off the pages of Scripture.

 That leads us to the imperial leadership.
 First, Pontius Pilate, who heard Jesus’ case in Luke 23, washed his hands publicly of the whole affair, delivering Jesus over to the will of the mob to be crucified.
 He did not repent either.
 The Gospel went to Rome as well.
 Do you remember that God sent an angel to strengthen Paul, telling him in Acts 27:24, “Do not be afraid, Paul; for you must stand before Caesar.”
 Well, even though that ship he was on God sent into a shipwreck, Paul nonetheless made it to Rome.
 And, he did testify to Caesar, ultimately to no avail—for Caesar anyway.
 Sadly, the emperor didn’t repent either.
 But you know what?
 God didn’t send Paul to Rome for the salvation of the emperor.
-God had the repentance of some much more important people in his mind—his people, chosen from before the foundation of the world.
+God had the repentance of some much more important people in his mind: his people, chosen from before the foundation of the world.
 They come out in a letter he sent to the church in Philippi with this salutation, “All the saints greet you, especially those of Caesars’s household.”
 God sent Paul to Rome for them.
 Some of God’s elect, some of Christ’s bride were members of Caesar’s household, and God sent Paul there to evangelize them.
 Do you know how Paul knew them?
 Do you know how he identified them?
 You got it.
 When he preached repentance for the forgiveness of sins, guess what?
 They repented.
 Not many wise, not many powerful, not many noble.
-“But God has chosen the foolish things of the world to shame the wise; God has chosen the weak things of the world to shame the strong; God has chosen what’s low and despised in the world, even things that are not, to bring to nothing the things that are, so that no human being might boast in the presence of God” (1 Corinthians 1:27-29).
+“But God has chosen the foolish things of the world to shame the wise; God has chosen the weak things of the world to shame the strong; God has chosen what’s low and despised in the world, even things that are not, to bring to nothing the things that are, so that no human being might boast in the presence of God”.

 By design.
 That’s us, folks, right there.
 That’s us.
 We are the repenters.
 Repentance has done its preparatory work in our hearts.
 It’s prepared us to receive God’s comfort.
 It’s given us the undying hope of seeing his glory.
 It’s allowed us to experience his full mercy and pardon.
 I’m so thankful, aren’t you?
 Because, folks, we get to see the glory of God no matter what happens next fall in the voting booth.
 It doesn’t matter.
 It doesn’t matter if the whole world is overtaken by Islam, does it?
 It doesn’t matter; we’re repenters; we will see the glory of God.
 Let’s pray for many more to repent and embrace the Gospel that John preached, the Gospel of Jesus Christ, which is by faith and faith alone.